TOOLBAR: status on opening workflows and blank frames

 however, that this will require a significant amount of work to implement

 properly, so we may still need to come up with an interim solution.

-#23 Updated by Christopher Brooks almost 13 years ago
+#23 Updated by Christopher Brooks about 13 years ago

 I took another look at this bug.
 In many ways, we could probably

 close this, it falls under the newer bug

 "enable/disable menu items and toolbar items as appropriate"

 I think this bug started out as one using the new button images and has